mustafaquraish/aecor/README.md

 ### Setting up environment [Optional, recommended]

-In order to use `aecor` from outside the repository root, it is recommended to add the following to your `.bashrc` (or other way of setting up envionment in your shell)
+In order to use `aecor` from outside the repository root, it is recommended to add the following to your `.bashrc` (or other way of setting up environment in your shell)

 ```bash
 # To find libraries